-As in the Existing Credit Agreement, the amounts available under the Amended Revolving Credit Facility are subject to certain mandatory permanent reduction and prepayment requirements and the Amended Term Loan Facility is subject to specified mandatory prepayment requirements.
+As in the Existing Credit Agreement, the amounts available under the Amended Revolving Credit Facility will be subject to certain mandatory permanent reduction and prepayment requirements and the Amended Term Loan Facility will be subject to specified mandatory prepayment requirements.
 In the Amended Credit Agreement, required amounts will first be applied to repay scheduled Amended Term Loan Facility payments until the Amended Term Loan Facility is repaid in full and then to reduce the commitments and advances under the Amended Revolving Credit Facility.
-Required payments and reductions will include (i) the proceeds of debt issuances, subject to certain exceptions; (ii) the proceeds of certain asset sales, unless reinvested within one year of the applicable asset sale in productive assets of a kind then used or usable in the business of the Company and its subsidiaries; (iii) the proceeds of sales of equity securities in excess of certain amounts; and (iv) under certain circumstances, a percentage of excess cash flow, as calculated annually.
+Required payments and reductions will include (i) the proceeds of debt issuances, subject to certain exceptions; (ii) the proceeds of certain asset sales, unless reinvested within one year of the applicable asset sale in productive assets of a kind then used or usable in the business of the Company and its subsidiaries; (iii) the proceeds of sales of accounts receivable, subject to certain exceptions; (iv) the proceeds of sales of equity securities in excess of certain amounts; and (v) under certain circumstances, a percentage of excess cash flow, as calculated annually.